shahpreetk/online-booking-frontend/README.md

 ### 🖥 Where can I find it?

 You can find the frontend of BookIt [here](https://kjsieit-onlinebooking.netlify.app/)!!

 And the backend of BookIt can be found [here](https://onlinebooking-backend.herokuapp.com)!!

+The code to the backend of the project can be found at this [repository](https://github.com/shahpreetk/beproject-backend)!!

+### 🙈 A kind request

+This was my first complete MERN stack project and if you like it please do give it a star⭐️.
+Thank you!!😁